Index (back to top)

 Parameters

-The name of the color
+The name of the color color

-Values'black', 'violet', 'blue', 'cyan', 'green', 'yellow', 'red', 'white', None
+Type string (text) Values 'black', 'violet', 'blue', 'cyan', 'green', 'yellow', 'red', 'white', None

-Defaultno default value
+Default no default value Errors

 TypeError: color is not a string or None.